 Some metal hydroxides forms precipitates, and some are solutions.
-Some hydroxide precipitates are dissolved when we add more water to the compound.
+Some hydroxide precipitates dissolve in water when we add more water to the compound.
 Some hydroxides such as 3d metal's show different colours.
-Some metal hydroxides are amphoteric compounds and they react with both acids and alkalis.
+Some metal hydroxides are amphoteric compounds and they react with both acids and alkalis to give soluble compounds.

 These hydroxide are dissolved when excess water is added to the precipitate.
 When metal hydroxide concentration is increased, it is precipitated.

 3d metal hydroxides are insoluble in water. d block metals OH- show colours.
 Colours of precipitates are noted with respective compound.
 Colours of these 3d metal hydroxides can be used to identify the 3d metal.